Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Krotov's Method in Open Quantum Systems

 where \(\bar{O}^{(0)}(t)\) is the leading order approximation following

 where \(\xi_{\rm eff} = \xi + i \Omega\).
-In the Markov limit, we have \(\bar{O}^{(0)}(t) \rightarrow L/2\) and we would recover the usual Lindblad master equation.
+In~the Markov limit, we have \(\bar{O}^{(0)}(t) \rightarrow L/2\), and we would recover the usual Lindblad master~equation.

-It is now clear that extending the Krotov method to Markovian dynamics is relatively straightforward, as one can simply treat the Lindblad equation as the uncontrolled system.
-However, the non-Markovian case requires more careful treatment: the \(\bar{O}^{(0)}\) operator appearing in the dissipative term is governed by the time-dependent system Hamiltonian.
-Consequently, after each control field update in the Krotov iterations, the \(\bar{O}^{(0)}\) operator needs to be re-calculated (Fig.~\ref{fig_nmc} (b)).
+It is now clear that extending the Krotov method to Markovian dynamics is relatively straightforward, as~one can simply treat the Lindblad equation as the uncontrolled system.
+However, the~non-Markovian case requires more careful treatment: the \(\bar{O}^{(0)}\) operator appearing in the dissipative term is governed by the time-dependent system Hamiltonian.
+Consequently, after~each control field update in the Krotov iterations, the \(\bar{O}^{(0)}\) operator needs to be re-calculated (Figure~\ref{fig_nmc}b).

-Consider a system-bath coupling operator that is linear in the canonical position and momentum, \(L=l_iR_i\), we may write down an ansatz for the \(\bar{O}^{(0)}\)-operator that's also only contain linear terms of \(R_k\) as \(\bar{O}^{(0)}(t)=o_i(t) R_i\).
-For brevity, we drop the explicit time-dependence of the \(\bar{O}^{(0)}\) operator coefficients.
+Consider a system--bath coupling operator that is linear in the canonical position and momentum, \(L=l_iR_i\); we may write down an ansatz for the \(\bar{O}^{(0)}\)-operator that also only contains linear terms of \(R_k\) as \(\bar{O}^{(0)}(t)=o_i(t) R_i\).
+For~brevity, we drop the explicit time dependence of the \(\bar{O}^{(0)}\) operator~coefficients.

-The Langevin equation for the first and second moments may then be readily derived~\cite{Chen2025a}, leading to an equation of motion of the CM
+The Langevin equation for the first and second moments may then be readily derived~\cite{Chen2025a}, leading to an equation of motion of the CM,